khannasahab/beautiful-jekyll/hireme.md

 {: .box-bordered}
 **SmartLightApps (Founder) - Acquired** Mar 2017- July 2019<br/> [SmartLightApps](https://smartlightapps.com) , [HueHello](https://huehello.com)
 <br/>
 Conceived the idea, Developed, and managed IoT app startup end to end.<br/>It got 170k+ downloads.
 The tech and apps got **acquired** by SetonaLLC.
 The product was net +ive at the time of acquisition with in-app purchases and subscription model in place.
 I was responsible for Product management, Roadmap prioritization, **Complete Android app development (IPC and plugin model)**, and managing freelancers (design + ios).
-A lean startup.<br/>Find more here https:://huehello.com
+A lean startup.

 {: .box-bordered}
 **Watstime - (Founder - side project)** 2016